 How Does dYdX Collect My Personal Information?

 We collect your personal information, for example, when you deposit cryptoassets in the dYdX protocol, make trades using the dYdX protocol, or withdraw cryptoassets from the dYdX, protocol.

 We may also collect your personal information from other companies.

 Applicable laws give you the right to limit only (a) sharing for affiliates’ everyday business purposes, (b) affiliates from using your information to market to you, and (c) sharing for nonaffiliates to market to you.

 State laws, regional laws and individual companies may give you additional rights to limit sharing.
 See above for more on your rights under state law.

+dYdX is the entity responsible for the processing of your personal information.
 Please contact us if you have any questions about this Policy or if you are seeking to exercise any of your statutory rights.
-We will respond within a reasonable timeframe.
+We will respond within a reasonable time frame.
 You may contact us at firstname.lastname@example.org or at our mailing address below: